 This new class of tugs can trace its genesis to the VSP escort tug Ajax designed for Østensjø Rederi AS in 1996.
 The unique features incorporated into that hull form enabled a significant improvement in indirect towing performance, but the unforeseen advantage was that this hull shape would also provide a very significant advantage in sea-keeping.

 Based on this success, Robert Allan Ltd. began a program of internal research and model testing into the performance and behavioural characteristics of this type of hull form.
 A key assignment in 2004 led to the development of a major ASD escort tug design, featuring the same general sponsoned style of hull form.
-This design then served as a model for the next generation of tugs, which have been designated as the RAstar Class.
+This design then served as a model for the next generation of tugs, which have been designated as the RAstar Series.

 The model testing program (Figures 1 and 2) was performed at the Vizon-SciTec Model Basin Facilities in Vancouver, under the direction of Alan Reynolds of Offshore Research Ltd., long time associates of Robert Allan Ltd. The testing included basic speed/power characteristics in calm seas and in waves, as well as manoeuvring, sea-keeping, and indirect escort towing performance.
 Most recently the program has been extended to examine the effects of tug-ship interactions on towline forces in a seaway (Figure 3).